Recovery from a stroke takes time, depending on the severity of it, the areas affected, and the condition of the patient.

 Having had a stroke is one of the primary risk factors for having another one, and knowing the warning signs of a stroke, and what to do when having one,

 can literally be a matter of life and death.
-Early and immediate medical attention is vital to the best possiblity of recovery from stroke.
+Early and immediate medical attention is vital to the best possibility of recovery from stroke.

 If you feel you are having a stroke, call 911, and have an ambulance take you to the hospital emergency room; do not drive yourself or let someone else drive you.